-Conventional wisdom says you should have three to six months’ worth of expenses set aside for your emergency fund, but this really depends on your situation.
+Many agree you should have three to six months’ worth of living expenses set aside for your emergency fund, but this really depends on your situation.
 You might need more, or you might need less.

 Figuring out how much you need in an emergency fund starts by understanding how much you spend on a regular basis.

-To be clear, we’re talking about the essentials — not all the extra nice-to-have expenses.
+To be clear, we’re talking about the essential living expenses — not all the extra nice-to-haves.
 Think about that rent or mortgage payment, existing loan payments, average utilities, average grocery bills, and any other necessary expenses each month.
 In an emergency all those extras like gym memberships, streaming movie accounts, and the beer of the month club should go.

 You’ll also want to consider how you earn income.
 A freelancer or someone who works on commission may need to consider having more than six months’ worth of expenses in case work dries up or is slow for several months in a row.
 Someone with a job in a highly desirable profession (aka can easily find another job) may not need as much, especially if their expenses are much lower than their salary.

-A simple way to calculate what you might need is working out your bare bones budget plus any anticipated expenses, like replacing your HVAC or a car tune-up.
+A simple way to calculate what you might need is to work out your bare bones budget, while also adding on any anticipated expenses, like replacing your HVAC or a car tune-up.

 If you need less, that’s great.
 Saving for it may not seem so intimidating.